DevExpress/devextreme-documentation/concepts/90 Integration Guides/20 Create a DevExtreme application with Next.js.md

 DevExtreme components are powerful, easy to use, and fully compatible with Next.js.
 View our [application templates](https://js.devexpress.com/React/Templates/) and [demos](https://js.devexpress.com/React/Demos/WidgetsGallery/) to discover the full capabilities of DevExtreme components.

-Read the [Next.js documentation](https://nextjs.org/docs) for more information the Next.js framework.
+Read the [Next.js documentation](https://nextjs.org/docs) for more information on the Next.js framework.